djzeratul/ns-pebble-plain/README.md

+# NS Pebble Plain

+Builds a plain html file with the JSON data from your nightscout's pebble endpoint, for display on incredibly old browsers or whatever you want to do with the data.

-# 1) Make a public repo, fork this one if you want
+## 1) Make a public repo, fork this one if you want

 Name it something like `ns-pebble-plain`.

-# 2) Enable GitHub Pages
+## 2) Enable GitHub Pages

 Repo → **Settings → Pages**